 Contrary to conventional thought, much of the noise from an album is a result of organic and inorganic contaminants in the grooves and not actual scratches.

-That dirt is keeping you from hearing much of the detail in your music.
-When you send your albums to Vassal High End for ultrasonic cleaning, we place your album in an ultrasonic cleaner with a cleaning solution using only the cleaning formula and distilled water for a minimum of 10 minutes of constant deep cleaning using high frequency UltraSonic vibration.
-Our UltraSonic cleaning machine operates at 35KHz, the optimal frequency for vinyl album cleaning.
+The iSonic UltraSonic Record cleaning machine operates at 35KHz, the optimal frequency for vinyl album cleaning.
 UltraSonic vibration, through a process called cavitation, frees the contaminants from deep in the grooves, as well as the surface, and it happens without any abrasive materials touching your valuable and precious vinyl.
-Disclaimer: Unfortunately, we can't reverse groove damage; nobody can.
-We will remove noise that is caused by organic and inorganic contaminants and improve the sonic presentation of the record.
-Ultimately, we take the remaining musical life that is left in your copy and make it sound as good as it possibly can sound.
-You will still hear valuable sonic improvements with fairly rough but still prized records, but to expect them to be free from groove noise crackle is not realistic.
-Regardless of the condition of your album, after UltraSonic cleaning, and provided your album didn't come to us damaged to the point of unplayability, your stylus will track and modulate in the groove much better (reduced stylus jitter).
+I think my album is damaged.
+Will iSonic work on my damaged album?
+Unfortunately, groove damage is irreversible.
+However, while you may hear pops and crackles on your albums, that isn't necessarily a sign of groove damage.
+Often, those pops and crackles are merely contaminated grooves. iSonic record cleaning machines remove noise that is caused by organic and inorganic contaminants and improve the sonic presentation of the record.
+Sometimes, though, there is some damage to the groove.
+Ultimately, iSonic takes the remaining musical life that is left in your copy and makes it sound as good as it possibly can sound.
+Regardless of the condition of your album, after an UltraSonic cleaning, and provided your album isn't damaged to the point of unplayability, your stylus will track and modulate in the groove much better (reduced stylus jitter).
 You'll find the groove contains more musical information in the form of additional details, sharper transients, extended decays, space and definition around all instruments, as well as a more defined soundstage.
 The music becomes more lifelike, exciting, and immersive. |

 Grand Funk Railroad before UltraSonic Cleaning